appurist/sossbox/doc/SOSSBox REST API.md

 Response body:
 `{ name, version }`
-Server name (type), always `'sossdata'` for SOSSBox servers, plus server version (same as in `/status` below.
+Server name (type), always `'sossdata'` for SOSSData servers, plus server version (same as in `/status` below.

 #### GET /status
-Returns information about this SOSSBox site.
+Returns information about this SOSSData site.
 A mix of info from the sossdata.cfg file and server status such as version number.

 Response body:
 `{ version, id, name, domain, registration, motd }`